2021–22 Western Michigan Broncos men's ice hockey season: Season

-Western Michigan began the Pat Ferschweiler era in fine form, winning six of its first seven games.
-The team earned a signature win early on when it defeated top-ranked Michigan after jumping up into the national rankings.
-The Broncos ran into a bit of trouble in mid-November but then reeled off seven consecutive victories to push it up into the top-5.
+Western Michigan commenced the Pat Ferschweiler era in fine form, securing victories in six of its first seven games.
+The team earned a signature win early on when it defeated top-ranked Michigan after jumping up into the national rankings.The Broncos encountered some difficulties in mid-November but rebounded by securing seven consecutive victories, propelling them into the top-5.
 WMU recorded more wins in the first half of the season than they had all of the previous year.
 While this is a bit misleading as the team's schedule was curtailed by the COVID-19 pandemic, the offense was rolling along to the tune of almost four goals a game when they paused for the winter break.
 The Bronco attack was led by Drew Worrad, Ethen Frank and Ronnie Attard.
 The trio put the team in a position to win most nights with Brandon Bussi providing capable goaltending when needed.

 Expectations were high for the team as it was getting ready for the Great Lakes Invitational.
 Unfortunately, COVID got in the way once more and forced what was supposed to be the rubber match with Michigan to be cancelled.
 The team then suffered a bigger blow when team captain Paul Washe left the club, though administrators were tight-lipped about the reasons at the time.
 Coronavirus put the team on the shelf until the third week of January.
 When they returned, however, the Broncos didn't appear to have lost any of their fight and put together another impressive stretch with 5 wins in 6 games.

 The good times came to an abrupt halt in mid-February when the Broncos went 1–4–1 as they headed down the stretch.
-The offense dried up for a three week span and dropped WMU out of contention for the conference regular season title.
+The offense dried up for a three-week span and dropped WMU out of contention for the conference regular season title.
 While they recovered in the final week of the season, albeit against the NCHC's worst team, Western Michigan ended up 3rd in the conference.
 More importantly, however, because the team had such a high ranking from their success before the losing skid, the Broncos were guaranteed to earn a bid to the NCAA tournament.